 Use a timer for specific kinds of drills.
-Using the exercises above or a passage from your favorite writer, type as many words as you can in 30 seconds, for example, focusing on speed rather than accuracy.
-Or give yourself a set amount of time to type slowly and see if you can type a passage without a single mistake.
+Using the exercises above or a passage from your favorite writer as a reference, type as many words as you can in 30 seconds.
+Alternatively, you can give yourself a set amount of time to type slowly and check if you can type a passage without a single mistake.

 Seek practice material from others

-Find some text with words outside your field of expertise, like a scientific publication, legal document, or a white paper filled with technical or unfamiliar vocabulary.
+Find some text with words outside your field of expertise, like a scientific publication, legal document or a white paper featuring technical or unfamiliar vocabulary.
 Try to type these documents without making mistakes.
-You might be surprised how hard it is to type unfamiliar long words quickly and with precision, but it will help you develop a different kind of focus.
+As you practice typing more complex and unfamiliar words, you may develop greater levels of precision and focus.

-Now that you’ve learned the basics and practiced, take a typing test to see how you're doing.
-The internet is full of free online tests that calculate your words per minute and show you when you're making mistakes.
-Set intervals at which you’ll take the online tests so you can see how you're improving.
-And set goals to motivate yourself to practice regularly.
+After learning the basics and practicing, take a typing test to check how you're doing.
+Conduct an internet search to find a free online typing test that calculates your words per minute and shows you when you're making mistakes.
+Set intervals at which you take the online tests, like every week or every other week, so you can observe how you're improving.
+You can also set goals to motivate yourself to practice regularly.